-We're just a bit over halfway through National Novel Writing Month (NaNoWriMo) right now.
-No matter how many words you've written, just remember that you're an amazing writer and have accomplished something.
+We're a bit over halfway through National Novel Writing Month (NaNoWriMo) right now.
+No matter how many words you've written, remember that you're an amazing writer and have accomplished something.
 I'm proud of what you've done so far.
 You've done an awesome job!
 For me?
-I'm at 25,099 words so far.
-I still … Continue reading NaNoWriMo Update!
+I'm at 25,099 words.
+I still got a long way … Continue reading NaNoWriMo Update!

-Novels are hard manuscripts to edit.
-Usually, writers have tons of notepads and factual lists to keep up with.
+Manuscripts are hard to edit.
+There's tons of notepads and factual lists to keep up with.
 The whole editing process can seem overwhelming.
-I've discovered multiple novel editing tips from my experience.
-The best one though is almost not even considered editing at all.
+The best tip I've found is almost not even considered editing at all.
 Because instead of editing, I rewrite.
-I’ve mentioned rewriting … Continue reading My number #1 trick to editing novels
+I’ve mentioned rewriting on here before.
+I put my old manuscript on the top … Continue reading My number #1 trick to editing novels

 Overworking is easy for a writer.
 Writers are constantly thinking of poetic lines and/or story developments.
-After a while, our stories can get mixed up and everything written comes out forced.
+After a while, our stories get mixed up and everything written comes out forced.
 But is it even possible for a writer to take a break?
 Kind of.
-We can psychically stop writing down stories or ideas.
-We … Continue reading Writing breaks
+We can psychically stop writing.
+We can pause and stop ourselves … Continue reading Writing breaks

-Over the years, I've read through hundreds of different novels and short stories from published and non-published writers.
-One mistake sticks out in both crowds: needing to show the story instead of telling it.
-Telling a story is when a writer blandly states something in their story.
-An example of this would be: There was mist … Continue reading #1 writing mistake
+Over the years, I've read hundreds of novels and short stories.
+One mistake sticks out the most: showing the story instead of telling it.
+Telling a story is when a writer states their story in a bland tone.
+An example would be: There was mist over the lake.
+Showing your story is when actions describe what's going … Continue reading #1 writing mistake